 About the speaker: Dr Philip Lancaster is a composer, a leading textual and critical scholar specialising in early twentieth century music and poetry, a solo baritone and consort singer, and an occasional poet.

-Dr Penelope Curtis (Calouste Gulbenkian Museum, Lisbon), "The Inner Eye: Voyages Around the Museum"
+Dr Penelope Curtis (Calouste Gulbenkian Museum, Lisbon)

 The lecture related both to the present (a museum project in progress) and to the past (previous projects; previous collections).
 It considered the relationship between the private collector with a closed collection and a wider public with more open methods of interpretation.
 It also considered the role of the artist in acting as our guide, as well as considering the ways in which different media expand the traditional forms of the historic collection.